Ex-Vatican treasurer Pell returns to jail after losing appeal against sex abuse convictions

 In contrast, they said the evidence by people supporting Pell varied in quality and consistency.

-Small groups of activists and victims of abuse gathered outside the court in Melbourne cheered when they heard the verdict.
+Small groups of activists and victims of abuse gathered outside the court and cheered when they heard the verdict.

 Lisa Flynn of Shine Lawyers, representing the father of the choir boy who died, told reporters the judgment sent a “positive message to survivors that they will be heard and that they won’t be called fantasists”.